Vancomycin continuous infusion (for patients aged ≥16 years)

 General points

-• Record the exact times of all measured concentrations on the vancomycin prescription chart.
+• Record the exact times of all measured concentrations in the medical notes.
 If the dosage regimen needs to be changed, discontinue the present dose and prescribe a new dose.

 • Document the action taken in the medical notes.